layerJS/layerJS/Readme.md

 layerJS supports directional touch and touchpad gestures to trigger transitions.
 Use your fingers to pull down menus or swipe through a list of sub pages.
 Transitions can also be triggered through plain HTML links or through the API.

-Check out the [Wiki](https://github.com/layerJS/layerJS/wiki) for more details and examples.

 ## Quickstart ##

 layerJS can be included into your site from our CDN.
 Simply include the following tags into the head of your HTML document.